bernize-eugene/bernize-eugene/README.md

 - 👋 Hi, I’m @bernizee
-- 👀 I’m interested in being better
+- 👀 I’m interested in being better.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on machine learning projects.
 - 📫 How to reach me ...